HelpDev/NGO-Aethec-Storyblok/README.md

 ## TODO

-- Move components from vue 2 like sintaxis to vue 3
+- Move components from vue 2 like sintaxis to vue 3 like syntax